AryaDuhan/Whatsapp-BOT/README.md

     - Create a `.env` file by copying the example: `cp env.example .env`
     - Open the `.env` file and fill in the required values:
       - `MONGODB_URI`: Your MongoDB connection string.
-      - `ENCRYPTION_KEY`: A random, 32-character secret key for data encryption.
       - `GEMINI_API_KEY` (Optional): Your Google Gemini API key to enable the AI Timetable Parser.

 4.  **Run the Bot**